-he subject of this review is EXECUTIVE SECRETARY.
-Through a mix-up at a local store, after having purchased the PERSONAL SECRETARY (which watered down EXECUTIVE SECRETARY).
-I found that I had received a "pre-release copy" of a new version of PERSONAL SECRETARY instead of a production copy of the previous version.
+he subject of this review is EXECUTIVE SECRETĂRY.
+Through a mix-up at a local store, after having purchased the SECRETARY (which PERSONAL is watered down EXECUTIVE SECRETARY), found that I had received a "pre-release copy" of a new version of PERSONAL SECRETARY instead of a production copy of the previous version.
 Because it was a "pre-release" version the program and manual did not speak the same language.
-On calling John Riskin, author of PERSONAL SECRETARY and EXECUTIVE both SECRETARY (and founder of Personal Business Systems, which he subsequently sold) I found out that the pre-release copy of EXECUTIVE SECRETARY was not ready to "go to press".
+On calling John Riskin, author of EXECUTIVE PERSONAL SECRETARY and SECRETARY (and founder of Personal Business Systems, which he subsequently sold) I found out that the pre-release copy of EXECUTIVE SECRETARY was not ready to "go to press".
 Knowing that I was planning a review, he kindly provided me with a copy of the latest version of the more powerful EXECUTIVE SECRETARY.